 How much text is too much?
 On the latter question, you should leave the viewer keen to learn more.

 As for the logo, select a strip of the image where there is nothing else, and sequester it there.
 It should be noticeable, but it should not distract from the subject matter.
+If you still don't have a logo, you may easily create one by following the logo design ideas provided by Namecheap.

 Match your brand and be recognizable